Up to 60% off sofas & mattresses — limited‑time deals.

 • Made in America

-• Delivery and setup: free delivery, set up, and disposal
+• Delivery and setup: free delivery, setup, and disposal

 • Other specifications (price, thickness, sizes, warranty, trial period): not listed in verified brand materials